tranhlok/360-FoV-prediction/README.md

 360-FoV-prediction
 ==============================

-This project aims to explore, adapt, and develop a predictive system for anticipating viewers' gaze directions within immersive 360 degree images and videos by analyzing the past view direction.
+*** ON GOING PROJECT, CODEBASE WILL BE UPDATE LATER SINCE WE CONDUCT OUR TRAINING ON GOOGLE COLAB This project aims to explore, adapt, and develop a predictive system for anticipating viewers' gaze directions within immersive 360 degree images and videos by analyzing the past view direction.

 Project Organization